Code-Institute-Submissions/Knasten-forum_JanResub/README.md

 Credit goes out to my mentor Richard Wells for all the awesome help during this project.

 And also to Stackoverflow for having some quick answers [Link to Stackoverflow](https://stackoverflow.com/)

+PROBLEMS: Footer not sticking to bottom on postview.
+This was caused by an div not being closed if comments hadn't been made on a post a user choose to view.